eeels22/to-do-list-app/README.md

 ## Documentation
 ### Class diagram
-The class diagram is available at the respository root: `jotterClassDiagram.png`
+The class diagram is available at the repository root: `jotterClassDiagram.png`

 ### Javadocs
 You can view the javadocs for this project by navigating to `javadoc/index.html` from the repository root.